ncssar/sartopo_python/docs/source/index.rst

 Configuration file
 ------------------
 User account details, including the authentication key, are kept on a local config file that you control.
 A template configuration file comes with this package.
+See the bottom of the Examples section for details.

 Authentication
 --------------
-All HTTP requests sent by this package are signed in the format expected by CalTopo, using the authentication key from your local configuration file.
+Authenticaion information required to generate the signed requests includes a request expiration timestamp (just a couple of minutes in the future is fine), a public key, and an ID code.

+For a good explanation of how to determine those three items, see the README at |sme-sartopo-mapsrv_link|.

 Local cache
 -----------